jdossgollin/F21-CEVE101/policies.md

 No other partial credit will be offered.
 No late reading assignments will be accepted, but the lowest five will be dropped.

-### Projects
+### Group Projects

-Group Projects and Presentations:  There will be three group projects in the course.
+There will be four group projects in the course.
 These projects will be conducted in groups of four to five people.
 Groups will be assigned by the instructor.
 The projects will require coordinated group effort.
 There will be peer evaluation after each project, and peer ratings will be used in calculating individual scores for group projects.
-There will be written and oral reports for each project.
-Only some groups will give oral presentations for each project.
-All students will have an opportunity to make an oral presentation during the semester.
-In the oral presentations, each member of the group will present a portion of the overall report.
-Detailed guidance for the content of the written and oral reports will be distributed.

 ### Grading (subject to change)